 Finally, if you would rather drive than take a coach or train, it is fairly straightforward to reach Bristol from London by car.
 The drive from London to Bristol takes about two and a half hours along the M4 motorway if you don’t make any stops, however, if you do have your own vehicle, it can be a great opportunity to do some sightseeing along the way.

 If you go to Bristol from London by car, it’s only a slight detour from the road to visit some of West England’s most famous attractions, including Stonehenge, Salisbury and the beautiful, historic spa town of Bath (though the latter really deserves more time than just a couple of hours to be dedicated to exploring it).

-If you need to hire a car for your Bristol day trip or just for your trip to England in general, we recommend browsing RentalCars.com to find the best prices on a rental car across all major companies.
+If you need to hire a car for your Bristol day trip or just for your trip to England in general, we recommend browsing RentalCars.com to find great prices on a rental car across many major companies.
 If you want to know more about this platform, make sure to check out our RentalCars.com review.

 Bristol Day Trip Itinerary

 Begin your time in Bristol at one of the city’s top attractions, the Bristol Cathedral.
 This beautiful Gothic Cathedral is one of the most stunning in the entirety of England and is filled with interesting history.
 Originally constructed in the 13th century, it has been reconstructed and added to many times in its lifetime, the last being in 1877.

 Not only does the cathedral boast beautiful Norman, Gothic and Neo-Gothic architecture, but the interior is also donned with gorgeous vaulted ceilings and lovely stained glass windows.